 I am not going to lie.
 I am itching to be able to travel again.
 With the world still grounded by the Covid 19 pandemic, I am sure I am not alone in getting itchy feet.
 My thoughts swing wildly between being desperate to escape to the Gili Islands and live in a beach shack, or explore more of what the UK has to offer.
 The UK will win out for the remainder of this year, Gili will have to wait in the wings… However, wherever I go, I’m keen to continue my journey into sustainable travel.
 I have discovered 7 eco hotels UK based, that I feel give a touch of luxury as well as amazing ethics.
 If you like the idea of more sustainable hotels, but are not quite ready for shepherds huts or yurt stays, this guide could prove useful!
-My selection of more slightly off grid, hard core eco choices is coming up in the next week or so…..
+My selection of more slightly off grid, hard core eco choices for glamping is just here if you fancy it…..

 Now, while I am not here to preach to anyone, this pandemic has actually given us a gift.
 It has given us the gift of foresight.
 We have been shown exactly what we can achieve in reducing our greenhouse gas emissions.
 In just a few short weeks, New York alone has seen a 50% drop in their air pollution compared to levels recorded this time last year.
 That is phenomenal!
 This is not activists or politicians showing us, it is Mother Nature herself.
 We can build on these lessons.
 We can travel differently after coronavirus.
 Being more aware of how we travel and what impact we have is a massive start!